How To Write a Product Description That Works (With Examples)

 2) Connect With the Reader’s Wants and Needs

-Now that you are thinking about your target audience, you should consider the wants and needs of likely readers of your product description.
+Now that you are thinking about your target audience, you should consider the wants and needs of the people who are likely reading your product description.
 These needs should be informed by the research and analysis you used for your personas.

 Before you begin to write the product description, make some notes about how your product will satisfy the wants and needs of the reader.
 In some cases, there may be specific features that can help with a need.
 However, your product description may extend beyond features.
 Often, customers want to find products that will fit into and enhance their lifestyles.